 In regards to vintage Rolex watches, often times it is the initial cold response to a particular model that ultimately leads to a greater level of rarity and desirability for future collectors.

 The Rolex Explorer II was created specifically for cave explorers.

 Introducing the Explorer II 1655

-The reference 1655 was produced for fifteen years until it was discontinued in 1985.
-During the years of its production, the 1655 did not sell very well.
-Its narrow target demographic, coupled with a dial that many collectors at the time deemed to be “cluttered”, even “illegible” hindered its popularity, and relatively few were sold.
+The Rolex Explorer II 1655 experienced relatively poor sales upon its initial introduction, and remained in production for about fifteen years until it was discontinued in 1985.
+Its narrow and highly-specific target demographic, coupled with a dial that many collectors at the time deemed to be “cluttered” and “illegible” hindered its popularity, and relatively few examples were sold.

 Pictures Or It Didn’t Happen

-As it stands today, the Rolex Explorer II, reference 1655 is somewhat of an oddball in Rolex’s history.
+As it stands today, the Rolex Explorer II 1655 is somewhat of an oddball in Rolex’s history.
 It was made explicitly for cave explorers, yet promoted by actors and professional athletes.
-Its sales were disappointing while in production, however it is now one of the more popular and rare vintage Rolex references.
-Even the watch’s face and brightly colored, 24-hour hand, which were previously criticized, are now the defining characteristics that give it such value.
-Since nearly every Rolex is a classic, even when they miss, they hit the mark… it just may take a few decades to catch on.
+Its sales were disappointing while in production; however it is now one of the more desirable and rare vintage Rolex references.

 Even the watch’s unusual dial and prominent 24-hour hand – which were previously criticized – have now become the defining characteristics that give the reference 1655 such value among vintage collectors.
 The most recent version of the Rolex Explorer II (the 42mm reference 216750) even goes so far as to bring back the large, bright orange, arrow-shaped 24-hour hand as a nod to the original version from the early 1970s.

 It seems that nearly every watch Rolex makes is a classic – even when they miss, they hit the mark… it just may take a few decades to catch on!